Azure/azure-sdk-for-java/sdk/core/azure-core-serializer-avro-jackson/README.md

-# Azure Core Jackson Avro Serializer implementation library for Java
+# Azure Core Jackson Avro Serializer plugin library for Java

 Azure Core Jackson Avro Serializer is a plugin for the `azure-core` `AvroSerializer` API.